 substantial amount of protected speech and, according to experts, actually hinders efforts to prosecute sex traffickers and aid victims.

-In our lawsuit, two human rights organizations, an individual advocate for sex workers, a certified non-sexual massage therapist, and the Internet Archive, are challenging the law as an unconstitutional violation of the First and Fifth Amendments.
+In our lawsuit, two human rights organizations, an individual advocate for sex workers, a certified non-sexual massage therapist, and the Internet Archive, are challenging the law as an unconstitutional violation of the First and Fifth

-prosecute sex traffickers and aid victims.
+efforts to prosecute sex traffickers and aid victims.

 FOSTA made three major changes to existing law.
 The first two involved changes to federal criminal law: